zaicodes/business-card/README.md

 # business-card
 Created a simple business card using HTML, CSS.
-Practicing :Hover skill on CSS.
+Practicing :Hover element on CSS.